 Winter has been much colder than last year.
 The colder temperatures enhance “Winter Tick” survival.
 Yes, we do have a tick species in Nebraska that is very active during winter, and it can impact livestock.
 Over the last 10 years I have received numerous tick specimens in January, February, and March.
 All specimens were removed from horses.
 Now is the time to carefully examine horses for the winter tick.

 The winter tick, Dermacentor albipictus is widely, but unevenly distributed across the northern tier of states from Maine to Oregon and throughout the western states as far south as Texas.
 It is abundant in the woods and shrubs of upland and mountainous areas where it is commonly found on large domestic and wild animals.
-Horses and cattle are the most commonly parasitized domestic animals.
-Wild hosts include deer, elk, antelope and moose.
-It is most commonly called the “Moose Tick” in many northern states and in Canada.
+Horses and cattle are the most parasitized domestic animals.
+Wild hosts include deer, elk, antelope, and moose.
+It is often called the “Moose Tick” in many northern states and Canada.

-There are a number of insecticides available for use, applied as pour-on or spray.
-Hand washing or sponging horses may be more desirable than spraying because some horses become excited and hard to control when sprayed.
-Avoid spray applications when weather is extremely cold or wet.
+Several insecticides are available for use, applied as pour-on or spray.
+Hand washing or sponging horses is another option if horses become excited and hard to control when sprayed.
+Avoid insecticide applications when weather is extremely cold or wet.
 Target spray treatments during sunny, warm days to allow the treatment to dry before night fall.
 Please contact your veterinarian or your local extension office for product recommendation.
-Please read, and follow label directions before using any pesticide.
+Please read and follow label directions before using any pesticide.

 Interviews with the authors of BeefWatch newsletter articles become available throughout the month of publication and are accessible at https://go.unl.edu/podcast.